mboyan/experimental-design-and-data-analysis/README.md

-# experimental-design-and-data-analysis
+# Experimental Design and Data Analysis
-Experimental Design and Data Analysis - Elective Course (2024), MSc Computational Science (UvA/VU)
+This repository contains the code for the course assignments in "Experimental Design and Data Analysis" taking place at VU Amsterdam in semester 2, 2024.